pinglab-intern/engineering-protein-graph-data/README.md

 Project to build a Knowledge graph with unified cardiac proteomes

 ## Neo4j Python Driver:
 Scripts that use the python driver in Neo4j.
-Includes Centrality Algorithms, Neo4j import/query commands, Neo4j data extraction to csv using python
+Includes Centrality Algorithms, Neo4j import/query commands via python using transaction bookmarking, Neo4j data extraction to csv using python

 ## DrugBank-Extraction:
 Scripts to extract from Drugbank, includes script that parses from drugbank xml